zmon1010/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/progressbar.md

 ## Basic Usage

-The following example demonstrates how to define the ProgressBar by using the PanelBar HtmlHelper.
+The following example demonstrates how to define the ProgressBar by using the ProgressBar HtmlHelper.

 ###### Example